Associate Professor of Occupational Therapy Doctorate Program, Assistant Director

-Dr. Short has been with the HU OTD Program since its inception in 2014 and currently serves in the roles of associate professor and assistant director.
+Dr. Nate Short, PhD, OTD, OTR/L, CHT, has been with the Huntington University Doctoral Program in Occupational Therapy since its inception and currently serves in the roles of associate professor and assistant director.
 Prior to moving to Fort Wayne, he worked with the Indian Health Service in New Mexico.
-Short provided the rehabilitation needs for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient setting.
-He also established an OT contracting business providing services across the spectrum of practice including home-based pediatrics, rehabilitation, in addition to school settings.
+Dr. Short provided the rehabilitation needs for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient setting.
+He also established an OT contracting business providing services across the spectrum of practice, including home-based pediatrics and rehabilitation in addition to school settings.

-Short’s primary area of expertise is hand and upper extremity rehabilitation and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient therapy clinic.
-He obtained his undergraduate degree in psychology from Lee University & attended Belmont University for his doctorate in occupational therapy.
-He earned his PhD from Kingston University in London, England in Health and Social Care in 2020.
+Dr. Short’s primary area of expertise is hand and upper extremity rehabilitation, and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient therapy clinic.
+He obtained his undergraduate degree in psychology from Lee University and attended Belmont University for his doctorate in occupational therapy.
+He earned his PhD from Kingston University in London, England, in health and social care in 2020.

 His research interests include upper extremity rehabilitation, cross-cultural practice, and the societal and clinical impact of technology.
 He has published and presented numerous research studies related to these topics.
-Short also provides peer-review for scholarly journals within the field as well as expert witness testimony regarding the functional impact of injury.
-As the Assistant Director of Operations for the OTD Program, Short also provides leadership for program development, strategic planning, faculty recruitment, as well as admissions.
+Dr. Short also provides peer review for scholarly journals within the field as well as expert witness testimony regarding the functional impact of injury.
+He is the author of Functional Anatomy for Occupational Therapy and its companion text, OT Guide to Goniometry and MMT, both published through Books of Discovery.

-In his free time, Nate enjoys spending time with his wife and daughter, playing tennis, reading, and traveling.
-The Shorts are also active in their local church.
+In his free time, Dr. Short enjoys spending time with his wife and daughter, playing tennis, reading, and traveling.

 - PhD Health and Social Care, Kingston University